Girl with a Pearl Earring: Description

-It was claimed in October 2025 that the subject of the painting was Magdalena, the 12-year-old daughter of Vermeer's chief patron Pieter Claesz van Ruijven, who lived in Delft in the Old Town in a house called the Golden Eagle.
-The family were said to have been Remonstrantist Christians, for whom the biblical Mary Magdalene was an important figure and after whom their daughter was named.
-It is suggested that the portrait with its biblical style of clothing was painted to commemorate Magdalena's baptism into the church.
+The identity of the subject is disputed.
+She may have been real or imagined, or she might represent a Sibyl or a biblical figure.
+Some authors, such as Jean-Louis Vaudoyer and Lawrence Weschler, believed her to be the artist's eldest daughter, Maria, though other art historians dismiss this speculation as an anachronism.
+Art historian Andrew Graham-Dixon believes that the subject of the painting was Magdalena, the 12-year-old daughter of Vermeer's chief patron Pieter Claesz van Ruijven, who lived in a house called the Golden Eagle in the Old Town area of Delft.
+Her family were Remonstrants, for whom the biblical Mary Magdalene was an important figure, and the portrait with its biblical style of clothing could have been painted to commemorate Magdalena's baptism into the church.